-Jammu and Kashmir, which includes the southern of Kashmir region, is subject of dispute between India and Pakistan since they became independent from the British Empire in 1947.
+Jammu and Kashmir, which includes the south of the Kashmir region, is the subject of dispute between India and Pakistan since they became independent from the British Empire in 1947.

 India is firm about its sovereignty on this part of the territory.
 In 2019, India removed the autonomous status of Jammu and Kashmir and became part of the Union territory of India, administered like any other states of the country.